Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 monodomain_problem.Solve();
 ```
 makes the program print out `[min(V), max(V)]` at each output time.
 It can be a simple way to see whether waves are propagating without even having to visualise the output.
-* Using `SetWriteInfo()` Determine, approximately, by trial and error, the threshold below which the stimulus magnitude is too small to create a propagating action potential.
+Using this `SetWriteInfo()` call determine, approximately, by trial and error, the threshold below which the stimulus magnitude is too small to create a propagating action potential.

 The default end time is only 5ms here, so we just see the activation wave.
 If you want to see the repolarisation wave you need to run until time 350ms.